srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/2ca/source/index.rst

 To configure the eNodeB for carrier aggregation, we must first configure the RF front-end.
 We must then configure srsENB for multiple cells and define the primary/secondary relationships between them.

-If you're using a real RF device such as the USRP X300, simply use auto configuration:
+If you're using a real RF device such as the USRP X300 it's advisable to use an external clock reference, either using the 10 MHz/1 PPS input (``clock=external``) or the GPSDO (``clock=gpsdo``).
+For the X300, especially for newer UHD versions, it's also required to specific the sample rate upon radio initialization.
+For example, if you're planning to use 10 MHz cells (50 PRB) the sample rate of the radio will be 11.52 Msamples/s, hence a ``sampling_rate=11.52e6`` shall be used.
+For 20 MHz cells (100 PRB) the sample rate will be 23.04 Msamples/s, hence ``sampling_rate=23.04e6`` shall be used.

 .. code::

   [rf]
-  device_name = auto
+  device_name = uhd
-  device_args = auto
+  device_args = type=x300,clock=external,sampling_rate=23.04e6

 The second step is to configure srsENB with two cells.
 For this, one needs to modify ``rr.conf``: